PathwayCommons/GOList/instructions.md

 ## About this Task

 We are asking you to implement a simple web application to help us better appreciate your programming and problem-solving skills.
 The task is intended to be straightforward and should not occupy more than a couple of hours of your time.
-We appreciate elegance and simplicity.
+We appreciate elegance, simplicity, and readability.

+## Goal
+The [Gene Ontology](http://geneontology.org/) (GO) project is a collaborative effort to provide consistent descriptions of gene products (e.g. proteins).
+In particular, GO maintains ontologies that describe molecular function, the biological processes in which a gene product participates, and its location within a cell.

+Biologists are often faced with the task of finding out more information about a particular protein or a list of proteins derived from an experiment.
+A useful resource is the [UniProt KnowledgeBase](http://www.uniprot.org/help/about) (UniProtKB) which is a manually curated database containing a rich set of annotations for proteins across many species.
+An appreciation of the functions and processes previously associated with a protein of interest can provide valuable clues about why it might have arisen within an experiment.

 ## Step I: Implement
-You will implement a ‘Grocery List’ application that users will interact with through the web browser.
-It should collect brief, text-based descriptions of grocery items and display them to the user.
-The implementation of the Grocery List is completely up to you!
-To help you along we have included the functional requirements, technical details, and some restrictions.
+You will implement ‘GO List’: An application enabling researchers to retrieve and view GO annotations and other helpful information related to a protein within the UniProt KnowledgeBase.
+The application will be accessed through a web browser.
+The GO List implementation is completely up to you!
+To help you along we have included some basic functional requirements, technical details, and some restrictions.

 ### Functional Requirements
-The Grocery List application should:
+GO List should:
-  - Accept text submissions of individual grocery items
+  - Accept valid UniProt identifiers (ID) for individual proteins (e.g. 'P04637')
-  - Keep track of user-submitted items
+  - Display the GO terms ('Molecular Function' and 'Biological Process') associated with each UniProt ID submitted by users
-  - Display the list of items
+  - Display the list of UniProt IDs submitted by users
-  - Permit deletion of previously submitted items
-  - Permit editing of previously submitted items
+  - Keep track of UniProt IDs submitted by users
+  - Permit users to delete UniProt IDs from the list

 ### Usability Requirements
-The Grocery List interface should:
+The GO List user interface should:
-  - Be intuitive (i.e. not require excessive documentation to use)
+  - Be intuitive and not require detailed reading of documentation to use
   - Be easy to learn
-  - Provide feedback when appropriate
+  - Give appropriate feedback (e.g. an invalid UniProt ID is entered)

 ### Technical Details
-We have supplied you with a directory named ‘Grocery_List’ containing a skeleton application.
-Do not alter the name of the parent directory.
-Inside this directory you will find:
+Clone the GitHub respository for the [GO List](https://github.com/jvwong/GOList) which contains a skeleton application.
+Inside the GOList directory you will find:

   - `index.html` - entrypoint for your Grocery List application
   - `README.md` - for you to document your submission (see Step 2 below)